dazigna/web-crawler/README.md

 ### Data Storage
 For this project, for the sake of simplicity, I decided to use a simple in-memory data structure that I write to a file on crawling completion.
 It is abstracted in a way that replacing the implementation with a database or any other type of storage would be transparent for the crawler.

+*Caveat:*

 A big caveat here is that I do an atomic write at the end of the crawling, meaning if the crawler errors out we loose the progress.
-I could implement some file streaming and construct a JSON object at the crawler goes but for a time bounded project, I prioritize the processing loop.
+I could implement some file streaming and construct a JSON object at the crawler goes but for a time bounded project, I prioritized the processing loop.

 In a second iteration we could use a database to store the results wether is SQL or No-SQL, would be decided based on the use case, for simple links and children links, I could spin up a simple No-SQL DB.
 We could also think about using some in-memory cache to speed up the processing and avoid re-querying pages.